Apravinraj/TSA_EXP1/README.md

 # RESULT:
-Thus the python program for plotting atime series data was executed successfully.
+Thus the python program for plotting a time series data was executed successfully.